-The COO helps set the culture and values which guide conference member team's responses to requests for services from an RA.
-The COO provides a forum for operations officers of member teams to interact, discuss issues, and seek advice.
-The COO should encourage good discussion between the member team's operations officers, connect teams to each other, and stay up-to-date on the capabilities offered by each member team.
-State and local issues facing member teams, including operational requirements, political climate, and responsible authority needs should be monitored by the COO for opportunities to assist member teams to overcome these challenges.
-The COO may want to monitor emerging trends in missions that member teams are facing to help identify new challenges facing member teams.
-The COO may also want to monitor new technology, training opportunities, and operational techniques that conference member teams may want to take advantage of.
+The COO helps set the culture and values which guide conference member Group's responses to requests for services from an RA.
+The COO provides a forum for operations officers of member Groups to interact, discuss issues, and seek advice.
+The COO should encourage good discussion between the member Group's operations officers, connect Groups to each other, and stay up-to-date on the capabilities offered by each member Group.
+State and local issues facing member Groups, including operational requirements, political climate, and responsible authority needs should be monitored by the COO for opportunities to assist member Groups to overcome these challenges.
+The COO may want to monitor emerging trends in missions that member Groups are facing to help identify new challenges facing member Groups.
+The COO may also want to monitor new technology, training opportunities, and operational techniques that conference member Groups may want to take advantage of.

-During times when the conference is acting as a multi-agency coordination (MAC) center, the COO is the primary point of contact for dispatch and coordination of conference - wide activities.
+During times when the conference is acting as a multiagency coordination (MAC) center, the COO is the primary point of contact for dispatch and coordination of conference - wide activities.
 The COO may at time, appoint or request a substitute for this duty as necessary.
 Conference dispatch procedures are described in Section 5 of this OGM.